Inhulets

 The course of the river near Kryvyi Rih has created many small islands, which have a rich vegetation.
 However, by 2017 the vegetation was impaired by the high level of contamination of the river, due to the nearby iron ore mining industry.

 Urban localities located on the river include Oleksandriia, Kryvyi Rih, Shyroke, Inhulets (former city merged with Kryvyi Rih), and Snihurivka.

 The M14 highway crosses the river over the Daryivka Bridge, connecting the cities of Kherson and Beryslav.

 FC Inhulets Petrove is a professional football team in Ukraine that is named after the river.

-During the 2022 war, between 1 September and 11 October Ukraine regained the northern third of the rectangle between the Inhulets and Dnieper and continued to push slowly south toward Kherson and the dam at Nova Khakova.
+During Kherson counteroffensive of the 2022 Russian invasion of Ukraine between 1 September and 11 October, Ukraine regained the northern third of the rectangle between the Inhulets and Dnieper and continued to push slowly south toward Kherson and the dam at Nova Kakhovka.